-Only work that is ready by the agreed deadline can hope to qualify for a good grade.
+Only work submitted by the agreed deadline may qualify for a good grade.

 Work shall be handed in through Turnitin.
 Instructions for Turnitin access will be given in induction.

 PLEASE NOTE: Computer failure will not be accepted as a reason for late submission.